Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Introduction

 \section{Introduction}

-Supersolid is an exotic quantum state of matter possessing simultaneously a superfluid nature and the translational symmetry-breaking feature of solid structures \cite{Leggett,Chester}.
+Supersolid is an exotic quantum state of matter possessing simultaneously a superfluid nature and the translational symmetry-breaking feature of solid structures \cite{Leggett,Chester,Leonard}.
 The initial exploration of supersolids mainly focused on helium, but these studies of solid $^{4}$He at low temperature ultimately did not find conclusive evidence of supersolidity \cite{Boninsegni,Kim1,Kim2}.
-Recently, Bose-Einstein condensates (BECs), as an excellent candidate for studying supersolid due to their extremely high purity and full experimental controllability, have attracted a great deal of attention.
-Relevant experimental and theoretical investigations have shown that the supersolid can be realized in ultracold atomic BECs by spin-orbit coupling (SOC) \cite {Ketterle,Geier}, dipole-dipole interaction (DDI) \cite {Modugno1,Pfau,Ferlaino,Modugno2,Ripley,LChomaz}, optical lattices \cite{Wessel,Landig} or Rydberg dressing \cite{Henkel1,Cinti,Henkel2,Hsueh1,Zeiher,Seydi}.
-For instance, Ketterle group observed a stripe supersolid phase in spin-orbit coupled BECs, and the continuous translational symmetry of the system was broken in the $x$ direction of free space \cite{Ketterle}.
+Recently, Bose--Einstein condensates (BECs), as an excellent candidate for studying supersolid due to their extremely high purity and full experimental controllability, have attracted a great deal of attention.
+Relevant experimental and theoretical investigations have shown that the supersolid can be realized in ultracold atomic BECs by spin--orbit coupling (SOC) \cite{Ketterle}, dipole--dipole interaction (DDI) \cite{Modugno1,Pfau,Ferlaino,Modugno2,Ripley,LChomaz}, optical lattices \cite{Wessel,Landig} or Rydberg dressing \cite{Henkel1,Cinti,Henkel2,Hsueh1,Zeiher,Seydi}.
 In a dipolar BEC, the partially attractive nature of the DDI tends to make the system unstable towards a collapse, while the repulsive interaction induced by quantum fluctuations can stabilize the system and lead to the formation of stable quantum droplets \cite{Petrov,Santos,Ferrier-Barbut1,Baillie2}.
 The quantum droplets may form supersolid under the appropriate conditions \cite{Modugno1,Pfau,Ferlaino,Baillie2,Roccuzzo,XSu}, where the spontaneous periodic density modulation is accompanied by the phase coherence between the droplets.
 For trapped quasi-one-dimensional (quasi-1D) and quasi-2D dipolar BECs, the dipolar supersolids appear in various spatially-periodic arrangements of droplets, such as straight-line pattern, triangular lattice, square lattice, hexagonal lattice and honeycomb lattice \cite{Ferlaino,Hertkorn,Young,Hertkorn2}.
 The physical systems mentioned above are hard-core systems, where the interatomic contact interaction or long-range DDI is essentially a hard-core interaction.
-By comparison, the Rydberg interactions (van der Waals interactions) in Rydberg-dressed BECs are soft-core isotropic long-range interactions.
+By contrast, the Rydberg interactions (van der Waals interactions) in Rydberg-dressed BECs are soft-core isotropic long-range interactions.
 The strong van der Waals interactions are expected to break the spatial translational symmetry in multiple directions and induce the formation of 2D and 3D supersolids \cite{Henkel1,Hsueh1}.